ailever/ailever.github.io/_posts/education/2021-03-03-_PHY-cm-en-newtonian-mechanics.md

 <br><br><br>
 ## Newton's First Law: Inertial Reference Systems
 First, imagine a particle in a empty space where the object is moving with constant speed and have a curiosity why its speed is constant.
-How do most scientists or physicist explain about it?
+How do most scientists or physicists explain the reason about it?

 <br><br><br>